raineytracyn/Election-Anaylsis/README.md

-# Overview of Election Audit: Explain the purpose of this election audit analysis.
+# Overview of Election Audit:
+  ### Purpose of this election audit analysis is to determine:
+  * The voter turnout for each county
+  * The percentage of votes from each county out of the total count
+  * The county with the highest turnout
+  ### Additional information which can be obtained includes the winner of the election, evaluate which candidates were strongest where, as well as why and by how much.
 # Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.
 ### Without diving too deep, you can see below our winner is Ms. Diana DeGette, taking the electionb by storm with 73.8% of ballots casted selecting her.
 ###### ![Election_Results](https://github.com/raineytracyn/Election-Anaylsis/blob/main/Resources/Election%20Results.png)